Japan Train Symbol Meanings Explained: When to Use IC Card or JR Pass?

 Concluding this explanation to symbols on Google Maps for Japan

-That’s a wrap for everything you need to know about the train symbols and their meaning when using Google Maps in Japan.
-Now you know the difference between Japan Rail and private lines, the differences between a JR Pass or IC card, when to use each and more!
+That’s a wrap for everything you need to know about the Japan train system and its symbols when using Google Maps in Japan.
+Now you know the difference between Japan Rail and private lines, the differences between a JR Pass or IC card, when to use each, how to catch the shinkansen and more!

 Did this guide to decoding Japan Google Maps save you a headache?
 Did I miss anything?
 Let me know in the comments below.